Let’s change the world together.

 Make an impact with your internship.

-The Government Relations Intern for Minaret Foundation will provide research-level support for our organization’s advocacy, monitoring, and coalition-building efforts.
+The Public Policy Intern for Minaret Foundation will provide research-level support for our organization’s advocacy, monitoring, and coalition-building efforts.
+This highly competitive internship program is limited to only four students for the 2024-25 cohort.

 This remote internship, spanning two semesters, will provide hands-on experience in policy and interaction between communities and government on local, state, and federal levels.
 Our policy slate is limited to child welfare, food security, and religious freedom issues.